Television and nation building

 In fact, the shared experience of television is part of Ireland’s recent history.
 Almost everyone has some reference point, whether that is the iconic Late Late Show, or the political magazine programmes over the years such as Today Tonight and Prime Time, special series such as that on Charles Haughey, or just the Nine O’Clock news.
 Even as hundreds of channels became available through cable or satellite, the main national channels (and RTÉ in particular) stayed there as the focus of national conversation.
 This shaped the country’s identity: who can deny that Gay Byrne’s Late Late made modern Ireland what it is much more than any politician’s manifesto?

 Over here in what is now my home in Scotland there is also something of a national conversation, but it is not securely anchored in the same way.
 Interestingly the key topic of that conversation is nation building, in the setting of the anticipated referendum on independence.
 But even as this topic is developed, it lacks the compelling support of national broadcasting, lacking in part because the broadcast media are part of a wider United Kingdom heritage.
 The BBC has a good bit of Scotland-specific programming, but is interspersed between the dominant shared British output.
 The same is true of STV, which is still on the whole the Scottish arm of the UK’s ITV.
 The iconic programmes are mostly British.
 Of course the national debate about Scotland’s future gets along fine anyway, but I do miss the immediate and compelling nature of the national conversation I am used to in Ireland.
 I suspect that Scotland needs this also to secure its identity.
-Perhaps the time has come to consider a genuinely Scottish television station, to share the airwaves with the undoubtedly excellent BBC and other broadcasters.Explore posts in the same categories: culture, society comment below, or link to this permanent URL from your own site.
+Perhaps the time has come to consider a genuinely Scottish television station, to share the airwaves with the undoubtedly excellent BBC and other broadcasters.culture, society comment below, or link to this permanent URL from your own site.